Clemapfel/mousetrap/docs/04_widgets.md

 ## Dropdown

-Sometimes, we want users to be able to pick a value from a **set list of values**, which may or may not be numeric. \a{DropDown} allows for this, though its operation is somewhat unconventional.
+Sometimes, we want users to be able to pick a value from a **set list of values**, which may or may not be numeric. \a{DropDown} allows for this.

-When the dropdown widget is clicked, a window presents the user with a list of items.
+When the `DropDown` is clicked, a window presents the user with a list of items.
 The user can click on any of these, at which point the dropdown will invoke the corresponding function for that item, which is set using \{DropDown::push_back}.
 This function takes three arguments:

-+ **list label**: Widget displayed inside the dropdown window
++ **list label**: widget displayed inside the dropdown window
-+ **selected label**: Widget displayed once one of the items is selected
++ **selected label**: widget displayed once one of the items is selected
-+ **callback**: Function with signature `(DropDown*, (Data_t)) -> void`, which is invoked when a selection is made
++ **callback**: function with signature `(DropDown*, (Data_t)) -> void`, which is invoked when a selection is made

 We usually want both labels to be an actual `Label`, though technically any widget can be used as the list and selected label.